Vantiq/vantiq-extension-sources/jmsSource/README.md

 ## How to Run the Program

-1. In order to effectively use the JMS Source, you will need to download the appropriate JMS Driver with respect to the JMS Server that you are using.
-Once you have installed this, you will need to create an environment variable named `JMS_DRIVER_LOC` that contains the location of the jar file (*i.e.* `/Users/yourName/somePath/wlthint3client.jar`)
+1. In order to effectively use the JMS Source, you will need to download the appropriate JMS Driver for the JMS Server that you are using.
+Once you have installed this, you will need to create an environment variable named
+    `JMS_DRIVER_LOC` that contains the location of the jar file (*i.e.* `/Users/yourName/somePath/wlthint3client.jar`)
 2. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
 3. Run `./gradlew jmsSource:assemble`.